YCChenVictor/blog-frontend/_posts/other/2021-11-21-Object-Oriented-Programming.md

 ## Introduction

-main four topics: Abstraction, polymorphism, inheritance and encapsulation
+mainly four topics: Abstraction, polymorphism, inheritance and encapsulation

-### Abstraction
+1. Abstraction

-### Polymorphism

-Treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.
+2. Polymorphism: treating an object as a generic version of something; for example, car, truck, and bicycle are versions of vehicle.

-### Inheritance
+3. Inheritance

-### Encapsulation
+4. Encapsulation

 ## Why